nv-bogdan/rag/docs/change-vectordb.md

    docker compose -f deploy/compose/docker-compose-rag-server.yaml up -d
    ```

+4. Update the RAG UI configuration.

+   Access the RAG UI at `http://<host-ip>:8090`.
+In the UI, navigate to: Settings > Endpoint Configuration > Vector Database Endpoint → set to `http://elasticsearch:9200`.

 ## Helm

 If you're using Helm for deployment, use the following steps to configure Elasticsearch as your vector database.

-1. Update your `values.yaml` file to configure Elasticsearch as the vector database.
+1. Update your [`values.yaml`](../deploy/helm/nvidia-blueprint-rag/values.yaml) file to configure Elasticsearch as the vector database.

    ```yaml
    rag-server: